Disclosure: I get commissions for purchases made through links in this page. This helps keep this site running.

 Have fun with it!

-These 2 methods we covered today can happily be combined - they're not mutually exclusive.
-You want your kids to be on point on a tight budget - and you can do it!
+These methods we covered today can happily be combined - they're not mutually exclusive.
+You want your kids to have that designer kid look on a tight budget - and you can do it!
 Not only that, I've found it can be a lot of fun to do, too.
 So, enjoy!